 The rule that deals with projected substitutions was changed in the 2018-2019 rule book.
 The new wording now allows substitutes to be reported to the umpire without being required to immediately participate in the game.
 The rationale and intent of this new wording changes two situations which in the past were considered projected substitutions, but now are not considered projected

 There are many situations which require a suspension of play during a college softball game.
 A separate article in the Game Management Corner/General/Managing the game section, entitled Normal Suspensions of Play game situations, covers most of these.
 This article will focus on charged conferences.
 The best way to better understand the difference between meetings during the game and charged conferences

 The Rule A major rule change, effective with the 2018-2019 rule book, was made with regard to the batter’s legal position in the batter’s box when she makes contact with the pitch: at the moment of bat-ball contact, the batter may not contact the pitch when any part of her foot is touching the ground outside the lines of the

+See the companion article Here Comes the Pitch for the proper procedures after the hands separate.
 Pitching Position As the pitcher steps onto the pitcher’s plate with the intent to throw the next pitch, she must have her hands apart with the ball in either her glove or her pitching hand.
-A minor addition to the legal pitching position in 2020 – the pitcher’s hips must be in line with 1b and 3b.
-The plate umpire
+A minor addition to the legal pitching position in

 There are two articles in the Locker Room, both in this section (Rules Corner/Pitching), which deal with the subjects found in rule 10.13 – Substance on the Ball/Items on the Pitcher.
 You should also read Items on the Pitcher.
 During the game Applying substances directly to the game balls during the game is prohibited.
 Although a few rule books use